osintbuddy/osintbuddy/README.md

 ---

 ## [↑](#introducing-osintbuddy)License

 We are using the [GNU Affero General Public License v3.0](https://choosealicense.com/licenses/agpl-3.0/) (AGPL) as we want to guarantee freedom of use, reuse, copy, modification and re-publication of modifications.
 This is a technopolitical decision encoded into the social contract.
-Suffice to say here that the Affero GPLv3 licence legally binds the service providers to give direct access to any user to the computer code that runs in a given instance.
+Suffice to say here that the Affero GPLv3 license legally binds the service providers to give direct access to any user to the computer code that runs in a given instance.

 - **Note**: *the [OSINTBuddy PyPi package](https://github.com/jerlendds/osintbuddy-plugins) is MIT licensed.
 We understand some individuals and businesses may not want to share their custom plugins.*